clearlinux/tallow/tallow.conf.5.md

 `whitelist`=`<ip address|pattern>`
 Specify an IP address or `pattern` that should never be blocked.
 Multiple IP addresses can be included by repeating the `whitelist` option several times.
-By default, only 127.0.0.1 is whitelisted.
+By default, 127.0.0.1, 192.168., and
+10. are whitelisted.
+If you create a manual whitelist, you must include these entries if you want to continue them to be whitelisted as well, otherwise they will be omitted from the whitelist.

 If the last character of the listed ip adress is a `.` or a `:`, then the matching is only performed on the leftmost characters of an IP